Swift-Squirrel/Docs/v0/HTTP/Request.md

 # Request

-Request holds all data sent from client to server.
+The request holds all data sent from client to server.

 ## HTTP header

-Request class has attribute `headers` of type `HTTPHead` which holds all headers from client.
-You can access them with subscript
+Request class has an attribute `headers` of type `HTTPHead` which holds all headers from the client.
+You can access them with subscript.

 ```swift
 let host = request.headers["host"]
 ```
-or typoo-safe way
+or typo-safe way

 ```swift
 let host = request.headers[.host]